elesto-dao/elesto/x/credential/spec/04_messages.md

 TODO

-In this section we describe the processing of the staking messages and the corresponding updates to the state.
+In this section we describe the processing of the messsages and the corresponding updates to the state.
 All created/modified state objects specified by each message are defined within the [state](./02_state_transitions.md) section.